anywhichway/trui/README.md

 The closest comparable libraries are [VanJS](https://vanjs.org/) and [htmx](https://htmx.org/).

 You can think of `trui` as what might happen if VanJS and htmx had a baby:
+- It's `rjs.js` (reactive JavaScript) is API compatible with VanJS but slightly larger
-- It is slight larger than VanJS, but a lot smaller than htmx
+- All files combined are smaller than htmx
-- It has all of VanJS's core capabilities, some of its extended capabilities, many of htmx's, and a couple of extra goodies
+- It has all of VanJS's core capabilities, and many of htmx's,
+- Most importantly, `trui` provides `rhtml.js`, reactive HTML templating without the need for developer JavaScript

+Learning and using `trui`
-- You can learn and use just the core for VanJS capabilities, or add the extras for htmx capabilities
+- You can learn and use `rjs.js`, `rhtml.js`, or the htmx like `element-fetch.js` and `xon.js` separately or together.
+They know about and can leverage each other, but do not require each other.
-- You can also use some of the htmx capabilities standalone

-## Comparing trui and VanJS

-- trui core is 1,548 bytes minified and gzipped, while VanJS official number is 1,055
-- the combined size of trui core and htmx like add-ons is 2,792 bytes, less than half the size of htmx
-- trui core has a slightly smaller API surface than VanJS, it does not support `add` by default, but it can be added with an extension
-- trui has the additional aliases `observe`, `value`, and `peek` for the VanJS `derive`, `rawValue`, and `val` respectively
-- there are number of htmx capabilities that are not in trui, e.g. history management, form validity checking, animations
-- when resolving state values in templates, trui does not require accessing the `value` property, VanJS does, e.g. `console.log(`Counter: ${counter}`))` vs `console.log(`Counter: ${counter.val}`))`
-- if existing nodes are provided as child nodes, trui will move them into its scope, VanJS will not and throws an error
-- VanJS and HTMX are more mature, and have way more supporters, documentation, and add-ons
-- trui has a powerful addon for dynamic content loading that works similar to htmx, targets include inner, outer (replace), before begin, after begin, before end, after end
-- true provides an `oncreate` handler
-- trui does not have a TypeScript definition file
-- true does not currently have an SSR package

 ## Installation